 I deliberately took this picture even millions of times with the background of Wat Thammikaram.
 It felt special when there is a combination of hills, monkeys and Wat.
 Then you can compare the height between the two.

 Ok, I confess that I have never seen a monkey eat ice cream all this time.
-There was a visitor who, probably out of fear, threw ice cream at this monkey.
+However, there was a visitor who, probably out of fear, threw ice cream at this monkey.

 While climbing, we did not notice that there was a monkey tied up in a hut here.
-Right after coming down from the hill, then we noticed it.
+But, right after coming down from the hill, then we saw it.
 We went down with a family of tourists from the west.
 Somehow, I was moved to tell them that this monkey might be the incarnation of Monkey God.
 Its popular name is Hanuman or Sun Wukong.
 So, he was specially placed in a hut as a tribute.

-The whole family was excited to hear my story, which may or may not be true.
-Maybe as I told the story, they imagined Asian kungfu movies, Shaolin, Jet Li, etc. It’s funny when I recalled the moment.
+The whole family was excited to hear my story, which may or may not be accurate.
+Maybe they imagined Asian kungfu movies, Shaolin, Jet Li, etc. It’s funny when I recalled the moment.

 Where are we heading after this?
-Of course to Wat Thammikaram Worawihan which is really hard to pronounce.
+First, of course, to Wat Thammikaram Worawihan, which is hard to pronounce.
 Come on!
 Let’s go there … we don’t have enough time before the check-out time.

 Continue to the next entry… Thailand – Laos Travel entry: Day 4 – Part 3 – Wat Thammikaram Worawihan and Return to Maggie Guesthouse in Prachuap Khiri Khan.